szul/chatbot-console/README.md

-# chatbot-console
+# Console Bot (Chatbot Example)

-Example of create a TypeScript/Node.JS chatbot that works on the command line by extending the adapter
+Example of creating a TypeScript/Node.JS chatbot that works on the command line by extending the adapter.